A L\'evy flight for electrons in graphene: superdiffusive-to-diffusive transport transition: Microscopic Model

 We study the electronic transmission through graphene nanoribbons connected to two leads, and imbibed into randomly located EQDC, as illustrated in Fig. \ref{fig:rede_1}.
 The scattering matrix describing the electronic transport through the nanoribbons is given by [\onlinecite{datta}]

 where ${t}({t'})$ and ${r}({r'})$ are the transmission and reflection matrix blocks, respectively.
 The transmission coefficient can be calculated from the Landauer-B\"uttiker relation

 which is valid in the linear response regime.
 Numerical calculations of the transmission coefficient were performed with KWANT [\onlinecite{kwant}], which is a Green’s function–based algorithm within the tight-binding approach.
-The tight-binding Hamiltonian for graphene is given by